Best Phones for People with Bad Eyesight

 Max.
 Battery Life: 10 hour talk time, 100 days standby time

-Finally, the Big Digit SOS phone is a phone that’s been specifically designed for the vision impaired and the legally blind.
+Finally, the Big Digit SOS phone is a big button phone that’s been specifically designed for the vision impaired and the legally blind.
 This in itself could make this device a great buy, though it is a simple device with no added extras.

 The keypad is huge and raised, making it very easy to navigate.
 And again, you have the option of speaking numbers so you know the right number is being called.
 There’s a big SOS button, just in case of emergency, and it can be programmed to call not just emergency services but friends, carers or relatives as well.